ltiao/decks/bore-secondmind-2021/index.md

 Note:
 In code, this is remarkably clean and simple:
-- We show a reference implementation for the BORE variant based on a feed-forward neural network
+- We're showing here a reference implementation for the BORE variant based on a feed-forward neural network
 - We implement a subclass of Sequential from Keras that adds one additional method
 - Everything else remains the same, as we can see here:
-  - We define the network as a sequence of Dense, or fully-connected layers as usual.
+  - We define the network as a sequence of Dense, or fully-connected layers, as usual.
   - Syntax should be familiar to anyone who has used a high-level neural network library

 ----